redhat-performance/jetlag/docs/deploy-bm-ibmcloud.md

 ### OCP node vars

-For the OCP nodes it might be necessary to adjust what interfaces are for the private bond (`bond0`) and what the `private_network_prefix` is.
+For the OCP nodes it might be necessary to adjust the `private_network_prefix`.
 Check your hardware's subnet to determine the prefix.
-In the event the hardware does not match the defaults, you may need to boot the generated discovery image and observe the console to see what interfaces a machine has when RHCOS is booted.

 While inspecting the subnet at cloud.ibm.com, determine two free addresses in the subnet to be used as api and ingress addresses.
 Provide those addresses in `controlplane_network_api` and `controlplane_network_ingress` as required.